allvesdev/estudoshtml/readme.md

-# Projetos de estudo - Cursos HTML
+# Study projects - HTML courses

+## Description

+Repository dedicated to storing projects made from HTML courses.

-## Descrição
+## What was used?

-Repositório dedicado a armazenar projetos feitos à partir de cursos HTML.

-## O que foi utilizado?

 HTML e VS Code.

-<em>Obs: alguns documentos possuem páginas em .css e .js que não foram escritas por mim pois até o momento de término deste README.md eu não tinha conhecimento necessário para tal.</em>
+<em>Note: some documents have pages in .css and .js that were not written by me because until the end of this README.md I did not have the necessary knowledge to do so.</em>

-## Referências
+## References

 - <a href="https://www.codecademy.com/learn/learn-html" target="_blank"><em>Curso HTML Codecademy</em></a>
+- <a href="https://www.startse.com/techacademy/" target="_blank"><em>Tech Academy programming course by StartSe</em></a>

-## Imagens
+## Screenshots

 - Formulário 1